Aspher0/NoireLib/NoireLib/Modules/TaskQueue/README.md

 **Solutions**:
 - Verify retry configuration is set on the task
 - Ensure `StallTimeout` is configured
-- Check that the completion condition is predicate-based (retries don't work with event-based or immediate conditions)
+- Check that the completion condition is predicate-based (retries work with predicate conditions, not event-based or immediate)
 - Enable logging to see retry attempts

-### Queue Pausing Unexpectedly
+### Queue Stopping Unexpectedly

-**Problem**: Queue stops processing without manual pause.
+**Problem**: Queue stops processing without manual stop.

 **Solutions**:
 - Check if tasks have `StopQueueOnFail` or `StopQueueOnCancel` set
+- Check if batches have `StopQueueOnFail`, `StopQueueOnCancel`, or `StopQueueOnTaskFailure()` configured
+- Check for `BatchTaskFailureMode.FailBatchAndStopQueue` or `BatchTaskCancellationMode.CancelBatchAndQueue`
 - Look for task failures or cancellations in logs
 - Verify no external code is calling `PauseQueue()` or `StopQueue()`

+### Batch Not Completing

+**Problem**: A batch seems stuck.

+**Solutions**:
+- Check if a task inside the batch is stuck (same solutions as "Tasks Stuck in WaitingForCompletion")
+- Verify the batch's `TaskFailureMode` and `TaskCancellationMode` are appropriate
+- Check if a blocking task inside the batch is preventing progress
+- Enable logging to see batch processing details

 ---